myo-papa-kyaw/Group1DevOpsCoursework/README.md

 Hello, nice to meet you, my collaborators.
-I hope we will be the greatest team in this term, so let's try hard together.
+I hope we will be the greatest team now and ever, so let's try hard together.